leniad/dsp-emulator/README.md

 <strike>MAC OSX 0.15b2WIP 32bits binary</strike><br><br>

 <b>06/11/14</b> - DSP 0.15b2WIP.
 Windows 32bits, Linux 32bits and 64 bits and MAC OSX 32  bits binary.<br>
-<pre>-General<br>
+<pre>-General
-+ Small cosmetical details fixes (icons, screen sizes, etc.)<br>
++ Small cosmetical details fixes (icons, screen sizes, etc.)
 + Lazarus: Modified the use of the Zlib library, now it links the external library, so compiled objects are no longer needed.
-Zlib libray must be installed on Linux and OSX (Linux 64bit fails).<br>
+Zlib libray must be installed on Linux and OSX (Linux 64bit fails).
-+ Simplified the creation of audio emulated device, the audio CPU information is saved internally (number and CPU clock), so it is no longer necessary to add it when initializing a sound chip<br>
++ Simplified the creation of audio emulated device, the audio CPU information is saved internally (number and CPU clock), so it is no longer necessary to add it when initializing a sound chip
 + Simplified keyboard system.
-It is not based on events to see if the key is pressed or not.<br>
+It is not based on events to see if the key is pressed or not.
-+ M68000: Fixed and added the timings of all opcodes<br>
++ M68000: Fixed and added the timings of all opcodes -Spectrum
--Spectrum<br>
-+ If a snapshot is loaded and that the maximum speed is set, it's reduced to normal speed<br>
++ If a snapshot is loaded and that the maximum speed is set, it's reduced to normal speed -Amstrad
--Amstrad<br>
 + Fixed mode 2 display.
 I can not change the physical resolution of the screen, because there are games that combine several resolutions in the same frame.
 It is now the color is estimated from the sum of then two real pixels.
-(Thanks to cpcbegin)<br>
+(Thanks to cpcbegin)
 + Fixed removal of the IRQ when values are modified in the GA.
-It fixes audio speed and video timings in some games.<br>
+It fixes audio speed and video timings in some games.
 + M6845 video: The address value is calculated with a table.
-32k screen display effect and hardware scrolling now work<br>
+32k screen display effect and hardware scrolling now work -Taito SJ HW
--Taito SJ HW<br>
-+ Fixed audio<br>
++ Fixed audio
--Zaxxon HW<br>
+-Zaxxon HW
-+ Congo: Fixed audio<br>
++ Congo: Fixed audio
--Contra<br>
+-Contra
 + Fixed video</pre>

 <strike>Windows 0.15b2WIP 32Bits binary</strike><br>